- Getting Started

 You are here

-Schall, originally from Pennsylvania, joined Triangle in June 2011 as associate director after an extensive nationwide search.
+Schall, originally from Pennsylvania, joined Triangle in June 2011 as associate director.
+He remained in that position until March, 2018 when he assumed the first assistant coaching responsibilities for the UNC-Chapel Hill Women's volleyball team.
 His leadership, coaching experience, and passionate approach to teaching the game has been instrumental in advancing the mission of the club and achieving national recognition as one of the top clubs in the country.

 Schall began his coaching career as a member of Russ Rose’s staff at Penn State serving as assistant coach for the Nittany Lions.
 While at Penn State, Schall was involved in every area of the program including recruiting, practice planning and implementation, scouting and match preparation, and individual player development.
 He coached numerous Big Ten all-conference players, conference players of the year, national players of the year, and USA National Team members, including Christa Harmotto and Nicole Fawcett.

 At Triangle, Schall coached 18 Black during both the 2012 and 2013 seasons where he led the team to qualify in Open for USAV Junior Nationals.
 In 2015 he led 16 Black to a T-13 finish in the Open Division at AAU Junior Nationals.
 In 2016 he coached 16 Black to a T-5 finish in Open at AAU Junior Nationals.
 For the 2017 season, under Schall's direction, 16 Black achieved top 10 finishes in the Open Division at the Big South Qualifier [T5], Northeast Qualifier [7th], and Northern Lights Qualifier [T5].
 The finish at Northern Lights earned the team an Open bid to USAV Junior Nationals, becoming the first 16s team to qualify in Open in Triangle and Carolina Region history.